saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     65003
 ```

-Now, supose that the datacenter the node is active in is stored as a grains value.
-What we can do is retrieve the grains value and use that value to perform a lookup in the dictionary that contains the AS numbers.
+Now, supose that the datacenter in which the node is active, is stored as a grain value.
+What we can do is retrieve the grains value and use it to perform a lookup in the pillar to grab the AS number the node should be configured with.

 In the next example, we first retrieve the grain value of the datacenter the node is in.
 Then, we use that variable to perform a lookup in the aformentioned pillar data: